BudJulius/SnoreLax/README.md

 Credentials, passwords and connection strings have been removed for security reasons.

 Microsoft Azure resources have been used - SQL database, Storage Account and Web Apps.

+IMPORTANT NOTE:
+The SnoreLax_System folder contains files that are working on a Raspberry Pi 4B device and uses AlsaAudio and subprocess for recording audio.
+To do it on a Windows device, PyAudio should be used instead.